mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 All objects within a S3 bucket use a storage class, known as a storage tier.
 Storage classes influence the cost, durability, availability, and "first byte latency" for objects in S3.
 The class used for an object can be changed manually or using lifecycle policies.

+From Hot to Cold: S3 Standard -> S3 Intelligent-Tiering -> S3 Standard-IA -> S3 One Zone-IA -> S3 Glacier -> S3 Glacier Deep Archieve

 - **S3 Standard**
   - for general-purpose storage of frequently accessed data
   - Default, all-purpose storage or when usage is unknown
   - 11 Nines durability and four Nines availability
   - Replicated in 3+ AZs - no minimum object size or retrieval fee

+- **Amazon S3 Intelligent-Tiering (S3 Intelligent-Tiering)**
+  - for data with unknown or changing access patterns
+  - designed to optimize costs by automatically moving data to the most cost-effective access tier, without performance impact or operational overhead.
+  - It works by storing objects in two access tiers: one tier that is optimized for frequent access and another lower-cost tier that is optimized for infrequent access.
+  - Small monthly monitoring and auto-tiering fee

 - **Standard Infrequent Access (Standard-IA)**
   - Objects where real-time access is required but infrequent